1

 Here’s what your life looks like when this is fully realized:

 Health: Live to 150+ (or forever).
-Your body is programmable software - debug it, upgrade it, back it up.
+Your body is programmable software.
+Debug it, upgrade it, back it up.
 Death is optional.
 Most try it once for the experience.
+Reviews are consistently poor.

 Wealth: Peace dividend provides $50,000/year universal basic income.
 Money barely matters in post-scarcity.
 Work is play.
 Play is work.
 Both optional.